Ultrasound

 Term ultrasound

-This ultrasound preferably takes place between 10 and 12 weeks and we determine the due date and we look at the development of the baby.
+This ultrasound preferably takes place between 10 and 12 weeks.
+At this ultrasound we determine the due date, and we look at the development of the baby.
 Usually it is possible to make the ultrasound through the abdomen.

 Ultrasound blood loss

 Sometimes it happens that there is vaginal bleeding.
-This is of course worrying about your baby.
+This is of course worrying for the expectant mother.
 Bleeding in early pregnancy is common and can be the first sign of a miscarriage.
-Depending on the duration of the pregnancy, we can use an ultrasound to see if we can see a cause.
+Depending on the duration of the pregnancy, we can make an ultrasound to see if we can detect a cause.
 At around 6-7 weeks of pregnancy, we can see your baby's heart beating with the ultrasound.
-In case of concerns, we will bring the first ultrasound forward to 6-7 weeks.
+In case of concern, we will bring the first ultrasound forward to 6-7 weeks.

 Growth ultrasound

-We can best follow the growth of your baby by feeling every check on the abdomen, we call this the external pregnancy examination.
-Sometimes there is a reason to keep an eye on the growth with an ultrasound.
-We do this if there is a greater chance of a smaller or larger child or if there are concerns about growth.
+We can follow the growth of your baby at every check-up by feeling the abdomen.
+We call this the external pregnancy examination.
+However, sometimes, there is a reason to keep an eye on the baby's growth using an ultrasound.
+We do this if there is a greater chance of a smaller or larger child, or if there are concerns about the baby's growth.

-If there is no reason for making a growth ultrasound, there is of course the possibility to just look at your baby with the ultrasound.
+If there is no requirement to make a growth ultrasound, there is always the possibility to look at your baby via an ultrasound, if it is your wish.

-Between the 35 and 37 weeks of the pregnancy we will look at the position of the baby with an ultrasound.
+Between 35 and 37 weeks of the pregnancy, we will look at the position of the baby using an ultrasound.

 During pregnancy, your baby rotates in the womb and assumes different positions.
-At the end of the pregnancy, from 32 weeks, most babies lie head down to prepare for birth.
-We check the position with external pregnancy examination and we feel it from 28 weeks.
-A few weeks before the expected delivery, we perform an ultrasound to make sure that your baby is head down.
+Towards the end of the pregnancy, from 32 weeks, most babies lie head down to prepare for birth.
+From 28 weeks, we check the baby's position using the external pregnancy examination method.
+A few weeks before the expected delivery date, we make an ultrasound to confirm that your baby is positioned head down.
 After this period, your baby will rarely turn around.
-We will continue to check this every check by feeling the abdomen.
+We will continue to monitor the baby's position at every check-up by feeling the abdomen.

 13 and 20 weeks ultrasound

-Around 13 and 20 weeks of prergancy you can have your baby checked for a physical abnormality with an ultrasound exam.
+At around 13 and 20 weeks of pregnancy, you can have your baby checked for a physical abnormality with an ultrasound exam.
 A physical abnormality means that part of the child's body looks different from normal.
 Examples of physical abnormalities are an open back, open skull, hydrocephalus, heart defects, hole in the diaphragm, hole in the abdominal wall, abnormality of the kidneys or abnormality of the bones.

 The result is not a certainty

-The results of the 13 and 20 week ultrasound are normal in about 95 out of 100 pregnant women.
+The results of the 13- and 20- week ultrasounds are normal in about 95 out of 100 pregnant women.
 The sonographer will not see any physical abnormalities in your baby.
-The results of the ultrasound can then reassure you.
-But the result can also worry you, or scare you if there is a suspicion of a physical abnormality.
+The results of the ultrasound can be reassuring.
+However, the result can also worry you, or scare you if there is a suspicion of a physical abnormality.
 In addition, the sonographer cannot see all abnormalities during the ultrasound.

-That is why it is important that you think carefully about whether you want research into physical abnormalities.
-The results of the ultrasound can mean that you have to make difficult choices.
-Because it is possible that your child has a physical abnormality that cannot be treated.
-But sometimes it can be treated by surgery or different treatment methods for instance in case of some heart defects.
+Therefore, it is important that you think carefully about whether you want research into physical abnormalities.
+The results of the ultrasound can mean that you have to make difficult choices, in the event that your child has a physical abnormality that cannot be treated.
+Sometimes it can be treated by surgery or different treatment methods, for instance, in the case of some heart defects.
 This is not always clear in advance.

-The 13 and 20 week ultrasound takes place in our regional Center for Midwifery Research North Limburg (CVONL) located in the birth center.
-Colleague Ingrid and a number of colleagues from the region have specialized in these extensive ultrasounds and provide them for the region.
+The 13- and 20- week ultrasounds take place at our regional Centre for Midwifery Research North Limburg (CVONL) located at the birth centre.
+Our colleague Ingrid, and a number of colleagues from the region, have specialized in these extensive ultrasounds and provide them for the region.

 What are the differences between the 13 and 20 week ultrasound?